Atrial Fibrillation Ablation

 Your doctor might order some tests before your procedure.
 These might include:

-- Echocardiography (Echo), to evaluate heart structure and function
+Echocardiography (echo), to assess heart structure and function

-- Stress testing, to see how the heart responds to exercise
+Stress testing, to see how your heart responds to exercise

-- Cardiac CT or MRI, to further evaluate your heart anatomy
+Cardiac CT or MRI, to further look at your heart anatomy

 Let your doctor know if you are pregnant before having the procedure.
 Ablation uses